 2. Leverage the marketing channels that matter

-The two key components discussed throughout this blog are digital marketing and social media marketing, especially those planning for holiday campaigns in 2021.
-It’s important to not only leverage the marketing channels that matter for your brand but to do a few housekeeping items before launching your holiday campaign.
+The two key components discussed throughout this blog are digital marketing and social media marketing, which are especially relevant for those planning for holiday campaigns in 2022 It’s important to not only leverage the marketing channels that matter for your brand, but to also do a few housekeeping items before launching your holiday campaign.

 Updating your profiles on social media so that they share helpful and valuable information will keep you top-of-mind to users when they are browsing for holiday gifts.
-Think of the hard work everyone is putting in due to the impact of COVID-19 and that users will appreciate things like behind-the-scenes pictures, tips to save time for holiday shopping, and gift guides or trends to look out for.
+Think of the hard work everyone is putting in over the holidays and that users will appreciate things like behind-the-scenes pictures, tips to save time for holiday shopping, and gift guides or trends to look out for.

-Lastly, if you have the efforts behind it, increasing paid media efforts throughout the holiday and multiple channels increases the chances that people will find your business.
-Social media, Google and any other like-publication for your brand are all avenues to gain new customers or retain an existing one.
+Lastly, increasing paid media efforts throughout the holidays and across multiple channels increases the chances that people will find your business.
+Social media, Google and any other strong channels for your brand are all avenues to gain new customers or retain existing ones.
 Driving people from your ad to your website will increase the profitability of your holiday sales.

 3. Get organized and plan your schedule

 Most importantly, running a successful holiday campaign involves a lot of cross-functional team members, who are the backbone to every process, project and campaign.
-It’s a great reminder to stay transparent with your team members about changes and to give them encouragement and recognition when hot fires arise that they tackle in record time.
-This is also why you should get started now so your holiday campaign is ready to go by mid-October, when all other companies begin launching theirs.
-The goal is to have the plan completed and ready to execute so you can focus time on UX updates and/or last minute adjustments based on the consumers’ feedback and shopping trends.
+It’s a great reminder to stay transparent with your team members about changes and to give them encouragement and recognition when hot fires arise and are put out in record time.
+This is also why you should get started now so your holiday campaign is ready as early in the season as possible.
+The goal is to have the plan completed and ready to execute so you can focus time on UX updates and/or last-minute adjustments based on the consumers’ feedback and shopping trends.

 4. Plan to stay connected during and after the holidays